numenta/NAB/README.md

 To zoom in on a region of data, drag the cursor to highlight the section of interest.
 To zoom back out, double-click the screen.

 To view result files, click on "look at results" first.

+There is a plotting script available in the scripts directory, which will generate plots via the [plotly API](https://plot.ly/); requires a (free) API key.
+To generate examples, run from the NAB directory:

+	python scripts/plot.py

+Modify the script to plot specific NAB data and/or results files.